Page cover

 • User and device authentication

-• Verifying signed messages or content
+• Verifying signed messages and content

-• Signing session data or credentials
+• Signing session data and credentials

 • Decentralized identity verification (DIDs)

-• Quantum-safe key exchanges, paired with ML-KEM
+• Post-quantum secure protocols when paired with ML-KEM

 Why It’s a Fit for Our Architecture

-Dilithium is built on Module Learning With Errors (MLWE) and Module Short Integer Solution (MSIS) both widely accepted as resistant to quantum attacks.Unlike ECC or RSA:
+Dilithium is based on Module Learning With Errors (MLWE) and Module Short Integer Solution (MSIS), both widely regarded as resistant to known quantum attacks.

-• These problems don’t have known polynomial-time quantum algorithms
+• No polynomial-time quantum algorithms are known

 Balance of Security, Size, and Performance